ACloudGuru-Resources/course-mastering-aws-cloudformation/README.md

 - UpdateReplace Policies
 - Stack Policies
 - WaitCondition
+- Update Types
+  - Update with No Interruption
+  - Updates with Some Interruption
+  - Replacement
+- Correct all NodeJS to 10.x

 ## Edits
+- cfn-init log locations
+  - /var/log/cfn-init.log

 - Template Operations
   - Conditionals !And is not used in example
   - all code examples need to wipe in